richo/snowplow-wiki/setup-guide/Deploying-the-EMR-ETL-Runner.md

 This is where we configure the operation of EMR.
 The variables with defaults can typically left as-is, but you will need to set:

-1. `placement` is the which Amazon EC2 location in which the job should run.
-The full list of EC2 locations, please see XXX
+1. `placement` is the Amazon EC2 region and availability zone in which the job should run, e.g. 'us-east-1a' or 'eu-west-1b'
 2. `ec2_key_name`

 Section to come.